Definition tables¶

 }

-Ore definition
+Ore definition¶

-Used by minetest.register_ore.
+Used by core.register_ore

 See [Ores] section above for essential information.